Understanding Educational Therapy: A Pathway to Learning Success

 What Educational Therapy Is

-Educational therapy is a structured, evidence-based intervention for children with specific learning differences — most commonly dyslexia (English), dyscalculia (Maths), processing difficulties (like memory), and ADHD-related challenges affecting literacy and numeracy.
+Educational therapy is a structured, evidence-based intervention tailored for children with specific learning differences.
+These often include dyslexia (English), dyscalculia (Maths), processing difficulties (like memory), and ADHD-related challenges that impact literacy and numeracy.

-In Singapore, qualified educational therapists are registered with the Dyslexia Association of Singapore (DAS) and hold RETA membership — a credential that signals structured literacy training and professional accountability.
+In Singapore, qualified educational therapists are registered with the Dyslexia Association of Singapore (DAS) and hold RETA membership.
+This credential signifies structured literacy training and professional accountability.

-Educational therapy is not extra homework help.
-It is not a tutor sitting alongside your child to get through tonight's assignment.
-That kind of support has its place — but it won't close the gap if the gap is in how your child's brain processes written language.
+Educational therapy is not just extra homework help.
+It’s not a tutor sitting alongside your child to finish tonight's assignment.
+While that kind of support has its place, it won’t bridge the gap if your child struggles with processing written language.

-Tutoring works on content.
-Educational therapy works on the processing system underneath.
+Tutoring focuses on content.
+Educational therapy addresses the underlying processing system.

-If your child is reading three years below their peers, reversing letters at 10, or cannot retain spelling rules no matter how many times they practise, tutoring more of the same will not fix it.
-Structured literacy intervention might.
+If your child is reading three years below their peers, reversing letters at ten, or unable to retain spelling rules despite repeated practice, traditional tutoring won’t solve the issue.
+However, structured literacy intervention might.

 The Orton-Gillingham Approach and Structured Literacy

-Most educational therapy for dyslexic learners in Singapore draws on the Orton-Gillingham approach or structured literacy methodologies.
+Most educational therapy for dyslexic learners in Singapore is based on the Orton-Gillingham approach or structured literacy methodologies.

 These approaches are:

-Explicit — the rules of language are taught directly, not assumed.
+Explicit: Language rules are taught directly, not assumed.

-For a child who has been trying — and failing — to learn to read through conventional methods, this approach is often the first time school starts to make sense.
+For a child who has struggled to learn to read through conventional methods, this approach often marks the first time school starts to make sense.

 Who Needs Educational Therapy?